ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/shell-commands.rst

 dcalc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This comands deletes a calculation given its name.
+This command deletes a calculation given its name.

 ========== =================================================
 Parameters Description